ccwang002/cptac3-gbm-analysis/README.md

 ## Discovery cohort
 ### `201901_locate_discovery_data` on denali
-Locate the up-to-date GDC and proteomic data relaese of the discovery cohort and the local file maps on denali, katmai, and MGI.
+Locate the up-to-date GDC and proteomic data release of the discovery cohort and the local file maps on denali, katmai, and MGI.